 This may affect other printer brands and models as well, and is extremely annoying.
-Root cause: Windows installing a universal driver, and being showing inconsistent behavior depending on how you install the printer.
+Root cause: Windows installing a universal driver, and showing inconsistent behavior depending on how you install the printer.

 Fix / workaround #1